The All-American Rejects are having the summer of their lives: ‘We are going to savor every bit of it’

 By Alli Rosenbloom, CNN

-(CNN) — Emo band All-American Rejects are giving us one hell of a summer.
+(CNN) — The All-American Rejects are giving us one hell of a summer.

 The group, who has been playing together for more than twenty years, is on a so-called House Party Tour, popping up in backyards and other unsuspecting locations for impromptu concerts.